CLNEulalia/Express-Mongoose/readme.md

 ## MVC In Action (20 min / 0:35) - James

 Lets say we're building a hypothetical application for our client, Beyonce.
 This application will let her fans buy and sell second-hand merchandise.
-We'll call it eBae.
+We'll call it eBey.

 Specifically, we need to build out the part of the application that will let a user post a new item for sale.
 To do so, we need to know what data we have about a given item, how to present an item and how we can control the data and it's presentation through some business logic.